 On August 21, 2000, 142 Marlborough was purchased from William Morris Hunt by Maria L. Pizzuto, trustee of the 142 Marlborough Street Realty Trust.

 On August 29, 2000, 142 Marlborough was acquired from Maria Pizzuto by Larry Post and his wife, Valerie (Ben) Post.
 On September 7, 2000, they transferred the property into his name.

 In December of 2000, Larry Post applied for (and subsequently received) permission to reduce the number of units from ten to five.

-142 Marlborough remained an apartment building, assessed as a four- to six-family dwelling, in 2016.
+142 Marlborough continued to be assessed as a four- to six-family dwelling in 2021.